What are personal development objectives?

-Emphasising personal development has also been heavily linked to employee retention — a vital and ongoing concern for employers as we move into 2017.
-For reasons such as these, Personal Development Plans (PDPs) form part of many organisations’ performance management systems.
+Emphasising personal development links to employee retention is a vital and ongoing concern for employers.
+This is why personal development plans (PDPs) form part of many organisations’ performance management systems.
 However, despite their many advantages, PDPs have also invited criticism, which has caused HR professionals to re-examine them as a concept and to explore alternatives.

 The main concern surrounding PDPs is they are commonly treated as something to pay lip service to and then set aside, forgotten.
 This results in nothing but a significant waste of time for employees and managers alike.
-As such, we generally recommend replacing PDPs with SMART Personal Development Objectives, which are reviewed and updated on a continuous basis.
+As such, we generally recommend replacing PDPs with specific and measurable personal development objectives that follow the 5As test, which managers and employees review and update on a continuous basis.

 When implementing and creating personal development objectives within your organisation, be sure to follow the steps below for optimal impact:

 HR professionals should bear in mind that employees are unlikely to be as familiar with the concepts of objective setting as you are.
 So as part of your communication or training for employees on objective setting, explain what personal development objectives are and why they are important.
-In our own communications, we describe personal development objectives as:

-“Specific areas in which you need to develop in order to achieve your performance objectives, career goals or to improve an aspect of your performance.
+“Specific areas in which you need to develop to achieve your performance objectives, career goals or to improve an aspect of your performance.
 A personal development objective could be about developing a specific skill or behaviour, or increasing your knowledge in a particular area.”

 Encourage employees to take personal ownership of their objectives

 When we create our own objectives, we are far more motivated to achieve them.
 This is why it’s essential that personal development objectives are driven by the individual rather than dictated from above.
 Having employees construct and arrive at their personal development objectives is a much more efficient approach when it comes to boosting productivity and performance.
 Although managers should be on hand to help and advise, employees should always be in the driving seat.